Keep the affected part elevated in order to reduce swelling

 Move to a warm area to prevent further heat loss.

+Note that many people with frostbite may be experiencing hypothermia.
 Saving their lives is more important than preserving a finger or foot.

 Remove all constrictive jewelry and clothes because they may further block blood flow.

 Give the person warm, nonalcoholic, noncaffeinated fluids to drink.

 Apply a dry, sterile bandage, place cotton between any involved fingers or toes (to prevent rubbing), and take the person to a medical facility as soon as possible.

 Never rewarm an affected area if there is any chance it may freeze again.
 This thaw-refreeze cycle is very harmful and leads to disastrous results.